 The Internet of Things is here to stay, and mobile devices will be the most important part of controlling all aspects of your increasingly connected life.

-In the past few years, you have probably heard about the Internet of Things (IoT).
+In the past few years, you have probably heard about the (IoT).
 Put simply, it describes the trend toward everyday items being connected to the web.
 From appliances like refrigerators to home security systems and thermostats, that connectivity is improving both function and convenience for consumers everywhere.

 And it’s not a fad, either.
 By the end of 2020, estimated revenue from IoT-enabled devices could come close to $500 billion according to current estimates.
 Within five years, even cars, traffic lights, and other items outside the home could become part of the effort to make our lives better through connectivity.